Hans0124SG/Hans0124SG.github.io/_posts/2020-10-28-hi-there-this-is-wang-han.md

 - Quantitative Trading
 - Life hacks and anything I find interesting

-If you would like to subscribe to my posts, please join my mailing list here and you get an email whenever I post new blogs.
+If you would like to subscribe to my posts, please join my mailing list at the bottom of the page, and you get an email whenever I post new blogs.

 Enjoy reading :)